 4. Card testing

-Card testing falls under the umbrella of credit card fraud and occurs when scammers attempt multiple low-value purchases to see if the stolen information processes.
-When these transactions clear, the bad actor often makes larger purchases to max out the card.
+Card testing is often an automated bot attack where scammers program scripts to test thousands of stolen card numbers against a merchant’s payment gateway in seconds.
+This can lead to massive gateway fees and infrastructure strain even if the transactions don’t “clear.”
+But when these transactions clear, the bad actor often makes larger purchases to max out the card.
 This type of fraud is usually done online and can result in expensive chargebacks and fines.
 Once payment information is exposed, whether through phishing, breaches, or stolen identities, card testing is common for scammers to test their ability to use the payments.

 5. Friendly fraud

-Sometimes friendly fraud is accidental and caused by confused customers who may not recognize a purchase on their statement and respond by calling their bank.
-However, those doing it intentionally may have a number of reasons for initiating a chargeback, including being disgruntled with the merchant.
+Sometimes, friendly fraud is accidental and caused by confused customers who may not recognize a purchase on their statement and respond by calling their bank.
+However, those doing it intentionally may have a number of reasons for initiating a chargeback, including being disgruntled with the merchant, buyer’s remorse, and cyber-shoplifting.

 Merchants looking to combat credit card payment fraud should, at minimum, take a few measures to protect their customers and business.
 Many companies do business online and must safeguard sensitive information.
-Cybersecurity software and services are widely available, and all businesses should protect their vulnerabilities by partnering with vendors who will best serve their needs.
+Cybersecurity software and services are widely available, and all businesses should protect their vulnerabilities.
+At a minimum, merchants should ensure their payment gateway utilizes AVS and CVV verification.
+For higher-risk environments, implementing 3D Secure 2.0 provides an extra layer of authentication that can actually shift the liability of fraud from the merchant back to the card issuer.

 Monitoring for suspicious transactions